x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/how-to-set-up-a-multifunction-device-or-application-to-send-email-using-microsoft-365-or-office-365.md

 This article explains how you can send email from devices and business applications when all of your mailboxes are in Microsoft 365 or Office 365.
 For example:

 - You have a scanner, and you want to email scanned documents to yourself or someone else.
 - You have a line-of-business (LOB) application that manages appointments, and you want to email reminders to clients of their appointment time.

 ## Option 1: Authenticate your device or application directly with a Microsoft 365 or Office 365 mailbox, and send mail using SMTP AUTH client submission

 > [!NOTE]
 >
 > This option, in conjunction with Basic Authentication, is not compatible with [Microsoft Security Defaults](/azure/active-directory/fundamentals/concept-fundamentals-security-defaults) or multi-factor authentication (MFA).
 We recommend using Modern Authentication instead, as Basic Authentication will be disabled in Exchange Online.
 See [Basic Authentication and Exchange Online](https://techcommunity.microsoft.com/t5/exchange-team-blog/basic-authentication-and-exchange-online-february-2021-update/ba-p/2111904) and [Authenticate an IMAP, POP or SMTP connection using OAuth](/exchange/client-developer/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth) for more information.
 >
 > You must also verify that SMTP AUTH is enabled for the organization and the mailbox being used.
 SMTP AUTH is disabled for organizations created after January 2020.
 For more information, see [Enable or disable authenticated client SMTP submission (SMTP AUTH) in Exchange Online](../clients-and-mobile-in-exchange-online/authenticated-client-smtp-submission.md).

-This option supports most usage scenarios and it's the easiest to set up.
+This option supports most usage scenarios and is the easiest to set up.
 Choose this option when:

 - You want to send email from a third-party hosted application, service, or device.
 - You want to send email to people inside and outside your organization.

 To configure your device or application, connect directly to Microsoft 365 or Office 365 using the SMTP AUTH client submission endpoint **smtp.office365.com**.